Shipwreck US gold

 1. GOLD COBS from the New World (1680-1756):

 The discovery 20 years ago of the wreck of Nuestra Senora de la Luz has revolutionized our understanding of the last years of cob coinage at Lima.
 Previously uncollectible issues like the 1750 onza and media onza are now available if rare.
-Mysteries remain, such as why the biggest 4 escudos issue in the history of the Lima mint occurred in the last month of 1750.
-Some of our Luz Limas are here and here, (sold) but others are not yet listed.
-Please inquire. firstname.lastname@example.org or email@example.com or 480-595-1293.
+Many mysteries remain, such as why the biggest 4 escudos issue in the history of the Lima mint occurred in the last months of 1750.
+One Luz Lima is here, but others are not yet listed.
+Please inquire. email@example.com or 480-595-1293.

 Rare Colombian gold cobs from the Cartagena mint like this 1633 CE are here.